 Victoria Liveability Trends

 Liveability in Victoria is only seen as continuing to improve.
 “Liveability in Victoria is already extremely high.
 Things we do not have much control over, like our mild climates, do not help, but the continued expansion of infrastructure is definitely also a big reason why we’re optimistic that living in Victoria will just continue to keep getting better”.

 Victoria is the capital of British Columbia, nestled on the southern tip of Vancouver Island.
-The small city boasts a dense population of 85,792, which speaks to popular demand for this highly liveable region.
-Victoria’s temperate climate and laid-back pace attract a large proportion of retirees seeking a relaxed lifestyle.
-Dubbed “The Garden City,” Victoria has beauty and brains by equal measure, with a thriving technology sector – the city’s largest revenue generating private industry.
+It is a smaller city, but boasts a dense population which speaks to the high liveability of this popular region.
+Victoria’s mild climate and laid-back pace attract a large number of retirees looking for a more relaxed lifestyle.
+Often called “The Garden City”, Victoria boasts both beauty and brains, with a thriving technology sector, which is the city’s largest revenue generating private industry.

 Liveability is about quality of life at a local level.
 A neighbourhood’s dynamism, or lack thereof, involves a delicate convergence between independent small businesses, public institutions, arts and culture, green spaces and housing, to name a few.
 The COVID-19 tragedy will impact neighbourhood ecosystems differently across the country, just as the virus itself has.
 Yet, civic/local pride has been proliferating throughout this crisis in inspiring ways, giving Canadians hope that micro-economies, including real estate, have the resilience to be restored in the near and mid-term.

 To learn more about liveability in Canada’s biggest housing markets, read the RE/MAX 2020 Liveability Report.